 It was Rihanna’s first ever No. 1.
 Instead of signaling for help, it signaled the beginning of Rihanna’s domination of the Hot 100.
 I completely forgot about this song until doing this post.
 Man, this track brings me back to that summer.
 I must’ve heard it 1,000 times at the clubs and in my car that year.
 Good times.

 Obviously, Rihanna’s singles can’t always reign supreme on the chart.
 There are several gems that just fell short and deserve recognition.
 It was a tough choice to chose just one to highlight since I have a few favorites.
 “Pon de Replay” was a contender since it’s the single that launched her career and it gave me an opportunity to interview her back in the day.
-Then, there’s her underrated duet with Ne-Yo on “Hate That I Love”.
+Then, there’s her underrated duet with Ne-Yo on “Hate That I Love“.
 Still love that song.
-In the, end I chose the following because who doesn’t love a good cross-promotion with a chip company.
+There’s also her wicked duet, “Stay,” with Mikky Ekko.
+In the end, I chose the following because who doesn’t love a good cross-promotion with a chip company.
 Plus it features David Guetta.
 Double win.

 Now that you’ve seen my ranking of Rihanna’s No. 1s, how would you rate them?
 Post your rankings below.